The Latest | Israeli delegation arrives in Cairo for Gaza cease-fire talks

 An Israeli delegation has arrived in Egypt to continue cease-fire talks as Israel and Hamas consider the latest proposal

-An Israeli delegation has arrived in Egypt to continue cease-fire talks as Israel and Hamas consider the latest proposal.
-That’s according to three Egyptian airport officials who didn’t give details.
-International mediators continue to push Israel and Hamas toward a phased deal that would halt the fighting and free about 120 hostages held by the militant group in Gaza.
+An Israeli delegation has arrived in Egypt to press ahead with cease-fire talks, as Israel and Hamas consider the latest proposal.
+That’s according to three Egyptian airport officials, who did not provide further details.
+International mediators are pushing Israel and Hamas toward a phased deal that would halt the fighting and free about 120 hostages held by the militant group in Gaza.

-Talks between the sides were rattled over the weekend when Israel said it targeted Hamas’ military commander in a massive strike.
+Talks were rattled over the weekend when Israel said it targeted the Hamas military commander in a massive strike.
 His status remains unclear.

 Hamas' Oct.
 7 attack sparked the war when militants stormed into southern Israel, killing some 1,200 people — mostly civilians — and abducting about 250.
 Since then, Israeli ground offensives and bombardments have killed more than 38,600 people in Gaza, according to the territory’s Health Ministry.
 It does not distinguish between combatants and civilians in its count.